Barbara Parker (athlete)

-Barbara Angela Parker (born 8 November 1982) is an English track and field athlete who competes for Great Britain.
-She has competed in two Olympic Games and is the former UK record holder in the 3000 metres steeplechase.
+Barbara Angela Parker (born 8 November 1982) is an English former track and field athlete who competed for Great Britain.
+She participated in two Olympic Games and is the former UK record holder in the 3000 metres steeplechase.

-Personal life
+Biography

-Parker was born in King's Lynn, Norfolk, England and lives in Alabama.
-She studied a BTEC National Diploma in Sport and Exercise Science at the College of West Anglia from 1999-2001.
+Parker was born in King's Lynn, Norfolk, England but lived in Alabama.
+She studied a BTEC National Diploma in Sport and Exercise Science at the College of West Anglia from 1999 to 2001.

-Career
+Parker finished second behind Tara Krzywicki in the 2000m steeplechase event at the 2003 AAA Championships.